 Court Records are public, and are accessible by anyone.
 These records include a case file containing a docket and any filings and documents filed in the case.
 You are able to access your court records on the internet, or at the Madison County Clerk of Court office where the case was filed.

 Every state keeps a record of their state citizen’s criminal past.
 These databases are linked together so you are able to track criminal histories from other states.
 You can go to county courthouse and make an inquiry, or check online.
-You must know which county the crime occured in, and in the event that it was in a different state, you might have to pay for a more complete search.
+You must know which county the crime occurred in, and in the event that it was in a different state, you might have to pay for a more complete search.

 - Drug offenses.